Divided Yemen finds moment of unity in underdog youth soccer victory over Saudi Arabia

-The win elicited a cascade of national pride across the country, from the north — where the Iran-backed Houthi militants are in power — to the south, which remains under the control of the internationally recognized government, backed by Riyadh.
+The win elicited a cascade of national pride across the country, from the north — where the Iranian-backed Houthi militants are in power — to the south, which remains under the control of the internationally recognized government, backed by Riyadh.

 In cities that have in recent years been rocked by airstrikes, bombings and shelling, people spilled into the streets in celebration, seizing the opportunity to relish — if just for a moment — the forgotten taste of uninhibited joy.

-Celebrations escalated so dramatically that the Houthi Health Ministry issued a warning for residents to stay indoors and avoid open spaces due to the risk of stray bullets.
+Celebrations escalated so dramatically that the Houthi Health Ministry issued a warning for residents to stay indoors and avoid open spaces because of the risk of stray bullets.

-“The streets were packed and all people were chanting ‘with souls, with blood, we redeem you, Yemen,” said Alaa Hussein Mohammed, 30, who watched the game with friends in the southern city of Aden, where the Southern Transitional Council, a secessionist group, is also competing with the government for control.
+“The streets were packed and all people were chanting ‘with souls, with blood, we redeem you, Yemen,’ ” said Alaa Hussein Mohammed, 30, who watched the game with friends in the southern city of Aden, where the Southern Transitional Council, a secessionist group, is also competing with the government for control.
 “There was no place for politics.
 We were all one: in the north, in the south, everywhere.”

-The youth team overcame huge obstacles to secure the win, having lived around half their lives in a country beset by violence.
+The youth team overcame huge obstacles to secure the win, having lived about half their lives in a country beset by violence.
 Yemen has been submerged in war for about seven years.
-The Houthis took control of the capital of Sanaa in 2014, eventually forcing the internationally recognized government to relocate to Aden.
+The Houthis took control of the capital, Sanaa, in 2014, eventually forcing the internationally recognized government to relocate to Aden.
 A Saudi-led coalition intervened in 2015.

 More than 10,000 Yemeni children have been killed or maimed since 2015, according to U.N. data.